mcclowes/mcclowes/awards.md

 _2016_

+Genesis brought together students and alumni from 5 universities across North East England.
+Awarded a business pitch grant for to further develop the business concept.

 ## Enterprise Kickstart Winner

 _Durham University Enterprise Society, 2015_

+Over two days, developed, prototyped, and pitched a business and was awarded a grant and prize.

-## Microsoft X Ravensbourne Design Competition
+## _Microsoft_X_Ravensbourne_ Design Competition

 _2012_

-Designed and pitched a BP Portrait Award app concept.
+Designed and pitched a BP Portrait Award app concept, winning mentorship and tech.

 ## Best Website Award